 What is contract law?

-Contract law governs how courts assess and enforce agreements between parties.
-When one party claims the other breached the contract – in other words, they failed to adhere to the terms of the agreement – the injured party can seek to enforce the contract or ask for damages.
+Contract law governs how courts interpret and enforce agreements between parties.
+When one party claims the other breached a contract – in other words, the second party failed to adhere to the terms of an agreement – the injured party can ask to enforce the contract or seek compensation (also called damages).